 4.4.1 The second post-tenure review will occur in the fall of the year that an individual is eligible for automatic consideration for promotion to full Professor (eighth year in rank), unless a one-year delay is requested by the faculty member.
 For that review, the Department Chair will indicate, in addition to the information typically provided, support or non-support for promotion.
 This letter should include the Department Chair's assessment of the promotion candidate's teaching based on review of student evaluation data for all course sections taught since the granting of tenure.
 Typically this would also include regular teaching observations conducted by tenured members of the department in the years leading up to promotion.
-The Department Chair will consult the members of the department faculty at Professor rank and include their assessment in the letter.
-If there are not a minimum of two department faculty members at Professor rank, the Dean of the College, in consultation with the Department Chair and the Faculty Review Committee, will appoint a promotion review committee composed of the Department Chair and up to two faculty members at Professor rank from outside the department to constitute a two-ormore-member promotion review committee for the purpose of writing the letter of support.
-When a Department Chair is under review for promotion, the department will discuss the letter and select the author.
-In cases of small departments with few or no senior members, the department, in conjunction with the Dean of the College, will select the author of the letter.
-When a Division Chair or faculty member serving in an administrative capacity is eligible for consideration, the Department Chair, in consultation with the Dean of the College, will provide a letter of support or nonsupport for promotion.
-In the case of Division Chairs, the Dean of the College will appoint an ad hoc committee to review the colleague.
-This committee will consist of the Dean of the College and two faculty members who have previously served as Division Chairs, and it will offer a promotion recommendation to the President.
+For departments with fewer than three full-time faculty members at Professor rank, the Department Chair, in consultation with the Division Dean and the Faculty Review Committee, will appoint a promotion review committee composed of additional faculty members at Professor rank from outside the department in order to constitute a promotion review committee of three voting members.
+This committee should be created at least one year in advance of the deadline for promotion materials.
+The Department Chair will consult the members of the promotion committee and include their assessment in the letter.
+When a Department Chair is under review for promotion, the voting members of the committee will select the letter's author.
+In cases of departments with no senior members, the department, in conjunction with the Division Dean, will select the author of the letter from the members of the review committee.
+When FRC representatives undergo review, the member's Division Dean, in consultation with the FRC and the Dean of the College, will select a replacement representative from among those faculty who have formerly served on the FRC or its predecessor, the Faculty Welfare Committee.